lhofer/CS50_Rails_Seminar/README.md

 2. Todo List With Items (generating resources)
 3. Todo List With MVC (integrate the database)
 4. Todo List Final (full CRUD-able actions)

+####NOTE: in order to run the final version without completing prior steps:

+(i.e. if you have git cloned this repository and want to see how it works but haven't followed along creating a new project with the tutorial)

+$ bundle install
+$ rake db:migrate
+$ rails server -b 0.0.0.0 -p 8080